 This article will explain what CBD is, its possible health benefits, how to use it, potential risks, and issues surrounding its legality in the United States.

-CBD is one of many compounds, known as cannabinoids, that are found in the cannabis plant.
-Researchers have been looking at the potential therapeutic uses of CBD.
+CBD is one of many compounds, known as cannabinoids, in the cannabis plant.
+Researchers have been looking at the possible therapeutic uses of CBD.

 Is CBD marijuana?

 Until recently, the best-known compound in cannabis was delta-9 tetrahydrocannabinol (THC).
 This is the most active constituent of marijuana.

 Marijuana contains both THC and CBD, and these compounds have different effects.

 THC creates a mind-altering "high" when a person smokes it or uses it in cooking.
 This is because THC breaks down when we apply heat and introduce it into the body.